OCTRON-tracking/OCTRON-docs/docs/annotating.md

         ??? note "How to edit or remove unwanted points" If you make a mistake and would like to edit or remove a point, select the point with the arrow (selection tool) in the *layer controls*.
 You can either move it with the arrow tool or delete it by clicking on the "x".
 The region prediction will update automatically.

     - **Shapes:** click on a shapes layer and select the type of shape you want to use in the *layer controls*.
-Note that the square behaviour is different from the other shapes:
+Note that the square/rectangle behaviour is different from the other shapes:
         - **Rectangle:** left-click and drag the shape around the object you want to label, and release.
 OCTRON will automatically try to identify the structure you want to label within that shape.
         - **Any other shape:** left-click and drag and release (e.g. for the circle shape), or left-click around the shape you want to label (e.g. for the polygon shape).
 You can refine a shapes layer by using the tools shown in that layer's *layer controls* (e.g. remove/add/adjust points on the shape outline).
 As with the points layer, the predictions will update automatically after every change.